 Establishing a corporation creates a separate legal entity from the owner(s).
 The corporation is responsible for paying business taxes, and the owners are responsible for paying personal income taxes as employees of the corporation.

-That means there are more tax factors involved, so I absolutely recommend discussing with a CPA.
-I even consulted a CPA on when to incorporate vs staying as an LLC.
-In my case, she recommended incorporating when my business reached a higher income-generating point… so you definitely don’t need to start as a corporation.
+That means there are more tax factors involved, so I recommend discussing this with a Certified Public Accountant.
+I consulted a CPA on when to incorporate vs staying as an LLC.
+In my case, she recommended incorporating when my business reached a higher income-generating point.
+You don’t need to start as a corporation.
 An LLC is perfectly fine for most beginner entrepreneurs.

-Once you have a name and business structure, you need to register with your state’s government and the IRS.
+Once you have a name and business structure, it’s time to register with your state’s government and the IRS.

-This is the step that recognizes the business with the government.
-State governments are in charge of businesses creation and state tax collection, while the IRS is concerned with collecting income taxes and FICA withholdings (Social Security & Medicaid taxes)
+This is the step that recognizes your business with the government.
+State governments are in charge of business creation and state tax collection, while the IRS concerns itself with collecting income taxes and FICA withholdings (Social Security & Medicaid taxes)

 In most states, the Secretary of State’s office administers business licenses.
 Use this list to find your state’s website.
 The office may also be called a Business Bureau or a Business Agency.

-According to the Small Business Administration, you need to register with any states where:
+According to the Small Business Administration, you need to register with any state where:

-- your business has a physical presence (an office)
+• your business has a physical presence (has office space)

 When you’re first starting out, you’ll probably only need to register with the state you live in.